llaoj/gcopy/README.md

 ## Community

-You have questions, need support and or just want to talk about GCopy?
+You have questions, need support or just want to talk about GCopy?

 Here are ways to get in touch with the community: